Trading Education

 “The chart is a record of the market's history.
 Every price bar contains information about how buyers and sellers interacted during that time period.
 Learn to read this information and you'll understand what the market is telling you.”

-- John Murphy, Technical Analysis of the Financial Markets
+- Paraphrased from John Murphy, Technical Analysis of the Financial Markets

 Crypto markets operate 24/7/365 - there's no opening bell or closing time.
 Charts help you: